Thunderstone (TV series)

 Thunderstone is an Australian science fiction television series produced by Jonathan M. Shiff Productions set in a post-apocalyptic world after Earth is hit by a comet.
-The main character Noah is played by Jeffrey Walker (also known for his roles in Ocean Girl, The Wayne Manifesto, and Mirror, Mirror).
-Other actors who appear in the series are Gerard Kennedy, Christopher Elliott (who later appeared in Under Jakob's Ladder), Emily Browning (who later appeared in Lemony Snicket's A Series of Unfortunate Events), and Daniel Daperis.
+The main character Noah is played by Jeffrey Walker.
+Other actors who appear in the series are Gerard Kennedy, Christopher Elliott, Emily Browning, and Daniel Daperis.

 The show was originally broadcast on Network Ten from 12 February 1999 until 8 September 2000.
 Both the first and second seasons were also shown on ABC Kids.

 Synopsis

 The main character Noah Daniels, his family and other survivors who live in an underground colony called North Col in the year 2020.
 It is impossible to live on the planet's surface, because of the extreme cold and constant snow storms caused by the impact of a comet known as Nemesis.
 As all animal life was destroyed by the comet's strike, the children are taught about these extinct animals with the aid of a holodeck.
 As a side effect of the holodeck, Noah finds himself transported into the future, into a place called Haven, where a group of children known as the Nomads battle the evil Tao and his men, The Protectors, for control of a valuable blue mineral called thunderstone.

 Thunderstone is the name given to the chemical compound of which the Nemesis comet was made.
 It is a source of energy and power, and can be used to do anything from making explosives to allowing vehicles to run on it like gas.
 It also reacts violently when it comes into contact with itself, causing it to disintegrate if enough impact is made.
 When drunk as a compounded solution, it grants long life to the drinker.
 Much of the plot revolves around attempts to control the supplies of thunderstone due to its many useful properties.